LunarTulip/dice/README.md

 - Allow reordering shortcuts after their creation
 - Figure out text-wrapping for large inputs/outputs (in place of the current sideways scrollbar / nothing)
 - Provide feedback on shortcut-creation failure (and also for roll errors in a non-history-clogging way, while I'm at it)
+- Make the dice buttons a bit less dumb (see their current behavior when pressed repeatedly)
 - Prettify the interface

 ### Build

-- Set up a full cross-platform release pipeline
+- Set up a full cross-platform release pipeline, adding support for `i686-pc-windows-msvc`, `x86_64-unknown-linux-gnu`, and `x86_64-apple-darwin`